dcode84/Docs/Django Docs.md

 #### DecimalField(max_digits=None, decimal_places=None, **options)

-A fixed-precision decimal number, represented in Python by a Decimal instance. max_digits represents the maximum allowed number of digits. decimal_places represents the amount of numbers after the floating point.
+A fixed-precision decimal number, represented in Python by a Decimal instance.

+##### max_digits

+Represents the maximum allowed number of digits.

+##### decimal_places

+Represents the amount of numbers after the floating point.

 > [!IMPORTANT]
 > Note that **max_digits** must be _greater than or equal to_ **decimal_places**. max_digits counts for numbers before and after the floating point.

 #### DateField(auto_now=False, auto_now_add=False, **options)

+A date, represented in Python by a datetime.date instance.

+##### auto_now

+Automatically set the field to now every time the object is saved.
+Useful for “last-modified” timestamps.
+Note that the current date is always used.

+It is automatically updated when calling Model.save().

+##### auto_now_add

+Sets the field when the object is first created.
+Current date is always used.

+> [!IMPORTANT]
+> Setting auto_now or auto_now_add to True will cause the field to have editable=False and blank=True set.
+That means they are nullable.
+**VERY CONFUSING, BECAUSE MAKING THEM BASICALLY NULLABLE BY SETTING THEM TO FALSE MAKES MORE SENSE**

+### Migrations

+Migrations are used to create or alter a database.
+Migrations are a set of instructions as python code on how to treat data or the database.
+These can be creating a table, altering a table or even deleting a table.

+> python manage\.py makemigrations

+This simply creates migrations, however it does not perform those operations yet.
+To make django perform all the migrations and run them against the database, a command called migrate is needed.
+However it will only run migrations that have not already been migrated.

+> python managa\.py migrate